Zach417/iws-feature-request/README.md

 The technology stack of this app is React.js, Node.js, and MongoDB.
 This stack makes it so that almost 100% of the codebase is in JavaScript.
 The front-end architecture takes advantage of React's one-way data flow model by utilizing a dispatcher to close the loop between actions and data stores.

 ## Running the app in 20 easy steps
-If you want to load the app onto a blank ec2, below is the set of commands for getting this web app running (Amazon Linux AMI 2016.03.0).
+If you want to load the app onto a blank ec2, below is the set of commands for getting this web app running on an ec2 with Amazon Linux AMI 2016.03.0.
 I usually have issues getting MongoDB off the ground, so if you get an error when you execute #14, I would just recommend that you yum remove mongodb-org, yum autoremove the dependencies, and retry the installation.
 Double check you're installing MongoDB 2.6 as well.
 #### Basics
 	1.	sudo yum update
 	2.	sudo yum install gcc-c++ make